Capacity Theorems for Distributed Index Coding: Introduction

+An outer bound on the capacity region of the centralized index coding problem was presented in \cite{blasiak2011lexicographic}, \cite{Arbabjolfaei--Bandemer--Kim--Sasoglu--Wang2013}, which is based on the polymatroidal (PM) axioms of the entropy function.\footnote{The resulting outer bound on the rate region itself is not polymatroidal.
+However, since the bound uses all the polymatroidal axioms for the entropy function, it is referred to as the PM outer bound.} The well-known maximum acyclic induced subgraph (MAIS) lower bound on achievable broadcast rates, proposed in \cite{bar2011index}, is implied by the PM outer bound and can be strictly looser \cite{Arbabjolfaei--Bandemer--Kim--Sasoglu--Wang2013}.

-The communication model studied by the aforementioned papers has a single \emph{centralized} server that contains all the messages.
-In this paper, we consider the \emph{distributed} index coding problem, whereby different subsets of the messages are stored over multiple servers.
-This communication model has clear applications for practical scenarios in which the information is geographically distributed and stored across many locations.
-The distributed index coding problem was introduced recently by Ong, Ho, and Lim \cite{Ong--Ho--Lim2016}, who derived lower and upper bounds on the optimal broadcast rate in the special case in which each receiver has a distinct message as side information, and showed that the bounds match if no two servers have any messages in common.
-Subsequently, Thapa, Ong, and Johnson \cite{Thapa--Ong--Johnson2016} considered another interesting special case with two servers and arbitrary message subsets.
+The distributed index coding problem was first introduced in \cite{Ong--Ho--Lim2016}, which derived lower and upper bounds on the broadcast rate in a special case in which each receiver has a distinct message as side information.
+Subsequently, the authors in \cite{Thapa--Ong--Johnson2016} considered another interesting special case with two servers and arbitrary message subsets.